ryanozx/tp/docs/UserGuide.md

 > [!IMPORTANT]
 > HRmate's lists are indexed from 1 onwards.
 Anything else apart from positive integers (1, 2, 3, ...) isn't accepted as an index in HRmate.
 This means that numbers such as 0, -1, 1.2 and characters like "a" and "one" cannot be used as indexes.
 This is particularly important for index-specific commands (i.e. `edit`, `approve-leave`, etc.) as they require a valid index to function properly.
 Please also note that the indexes are limited to the number of employees or leaves shown in the current list in HRmate.
 Inputting an index larger than the currently available index can result in error messages and the command is unable to function correctly.

+#### Name
+> [!IMPORTANT]
+> HRmate's names are case-sensitive.
+This means that the names `Alex` and `alex` are interpreted as different names.

+#### Tag
+> [!IMPORTANT]
+> HRmate's tags are case-sensitive.
+This means that tags `Part-Time` and `part-time` are interpreted as different tags.
+Having redundant tags with similar spelling may decrease efficiency and add unnecessary workload.
+To see all current tags in use, you may refer to the `view-tag` command.
+Please make note of this while interacting with tag-related commands like `add-tag`.

 #### Command Order
 > [!IMPORTANT]
-> Do note that you are unable to edit employees or leave requests when the respective list is empty.
-Please start by adding some employees or leave requests before attempting to edit them.
+> Please note that you are unable to edit employees or leave applications when the respective list is empty.
+Please start by adding some employees or leave applications before attempting to edit them.

 #### PDF Version Copy and Paste
 > [!IMPORTANT]